UweGerdes/docker-expressjs-boilerplate/README.md

 ## Build the Docker image

-If you have proxy caches for apt-get and npm you should build my baseimage (or baseimage-arm32v7 for Raspberry Pi 3) and nodejs before building the image.
+If you have proxy caches for apt-get and npm you should build my baseimage and nodejs before building the image.

 ```bash
 $ docker build -t uwegerdes/expressjs-boilerplate .